 Blueberries have been tested by Monash University to be safe at 1 cup or 125 grams.
 This blueberry syrup has a serving size of two tablespoons.
 Well within the guidelines.
 However, test blueberries for yourself and know what your body's individual limit is to blueberries.

 Be aware blueberry syrup will easily stain.
-I wouldn't give my kids any blueberry syrup-covered pancakes while wearing their favorite outfits.
-Extra laundry - WORTH it!
+I wouldn't give my kids blueberry syrup-covered pancakes while wearing their favorite outfits.
+Doing the extra laundry - WORTH it!

 Meal Planning Ideas

 Blueberry syrup really shines at breakfast or breakfast for dinner meals!
-Add a drizzle on top of French toast, Swedish oven pancakes, or French toast, gluten-free Swedish pancakes, or make a batch of pancakes or meal prep dry mix bulk pancakes.
-Serve it on pancakes alongside an egg bake, blueberry muffins, gluten-free breakfast sausage, or cheesy potatoes.
-All delicious options!
+Add a drizzle on top of Swedish oven pancakes, or gluten-free Swedish pancakes, or meal prep dry mix bulk pancakes.
+Serve it on pancakes alongside an egg bake, blueberry muffins, gluten-free breakfast sausage, or cheesy potatoes -all delicious options!

-Using blueberry syrup doesn’t have to only to be limited to breakfast foods.
-A little drizzle over a lactose-free ice cream is a great way to bring a new topping idea to your ice cream sundae!
+Using blueberry syrup doesn’t have to be limited to breakfast foods.
+A little drizzle over lactose-free ice cream is a great alternative!
+Toss some additional fresh blueberries, too.

 FAQs